What happens at the second stage?

 Discovering how best Tudor can help

 Tudor considers all applications as quickly as possible.
-We aim to make a decision on most applications within three months of their progressing to the second stage, although in some circumstances we act more swiftly.
+We aim to make a decision on most applications within three months of their progressing to the second stage, although in some circumstances we can act more swiftly.
 Complex applications sometimes take longer to develop.

-Trustees and staff meet every three weeks to consider applications.
+Trustees and staff meet every four weeks to consider applications.
 They will discuss your application in detail and will usually make an immediate decision on funding, although occasionally they may request further information or a visit if one has not already taken place.

 The trustees’ decision